 Over the last 12 months, Ashley Services Group's shares have ranged in value from as little as $0.3803 up to $0.765.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Ashley Services Group's is 1.269.
-This would suggest that Ashley Services Group's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Ashley Services Group's is 1.1958.
+This would suggest that Ashley Services Group's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Ashley Services Group overview

 Ashley Services Group Limited provides labor hire, recruitment, and training services in Australia.
 It operates through two segments, Labor Hire and Training.
 The company offers white-collar recruitment services, including permanent, temporary, and contract placements through multi-specialist providers under the Blackadder and Concept Recruitment Specialists brand name; and labor hire and workforce solutions under the Action Workforce and Concept Engineering brands.
 It also provides nationally accredited qualifications training and assessment services under the Ashley Institute of Training, Integracom, Australian Institute of Vocational Development, National Institute of Training, Tracmin, and Qualitas Education brands.
 The company was founded in 1968 and is headquartered in Sydney, Australia.